 Solar power systems can contain approximately 5.5 tons of copper per MW.
 Copper is in the heat exchangers of solar thermal units as well as in the wiring and cabling that transmits the electricity in photovoltaic solar cells.
 Navigant Research projects that 262 GW of new solar installations between 2018 and 2027 in North America will require 1.9 billion lbs of copper.

 Copper in Energy Storage

 There are many ways to store energy, but every method uses copper.
-For example, a lithium ion battery contains 440 lbs of copper per MW and a flow battery 540 lbs of copper per MW.
-Copper wiring and cabling connects renewable power generation with energy storage, while the copper in the switches of transformers help to deliver power at the right voltage.
+For example, a lithium-ion battery contains 440 lbs of copper per MW and a flow battery 540 lbs of copper per MW.
+Copper wiring and cabling connects renewable power generation with energy storage, while the copper in the switches of transformers helps to deliver power at the right voltage.
 Across the United States, a total of 5,752 MW of energy capacity has been announced and commissioned.

 The Copper Future

 Advances in technologies create new material demands.
 Therefore, it shouldn’t be surprising that the transition to renewables is going to create demand for many minerals – and copper is going to be a critical mineral for the new era of energy.